wapfel20/GCPBudgetAlertIntegrator/README.md

 # Using the Functions
 To use these Cloud Function scripts to integrate GCP Budget Alerts, a user must first have created a GCP Budget in the billing console, configured it to post to a pub/sub topic, and created a webhook in the target collaboration evironment.
 They would then need to configure the cloud function to trigger on the pub/sub topic and push to the webhook.

-Each function has a "<insert webhook url>" indicator in the code.
-Be sure to update this part of the code with the url of your target webhook before deploying.
+Each function leverages a Cloud Functions Environment Variable to store the web hook to the team channel (Slack, MS Teams, Hangouts Chat, etc).
+Be sure to update this part of the function with the url of your target webhook before deploying.

 For step-by-step guidance on setting up and using these functions, see my article here: https://medium.com/@wapfel20/kill-unexpected-cloud-costs-integrate-gcp-budget-alerts-with-slack-microsoft-teams-hangouts-b1db306db080